nyno-kb/python-101/_episodes/11-lists.md

 ~~~
 {: .output}

-## The empty list contains no values
+## The empty list contains no items

-*   Use `[]` on its own to represent a list that doesn't contain any values.
+*   Use `[]` on its own to represent a list that doesn't contain any items.
     *   "The zero of lists."
 *   Helpful as a starting point for collecting values
     (which we will see in the [next episode]({{page.root}}/12-for-loops/)).

-## Lists may contain values of different types
+## Lists may contain items of different types

 *   A single list may contain numbers, strings, and anything else.